clintonmead/clintonmead.github.io/index.md

 ## Stackoverflow contributions:

-If you want to read some of my (sometimes stupid) questions and answers on StackOverflow, you can go to my [profile page sorted by tag](https://stackoverflow.com/users/525980/clinton?tab=tags), and browse the tags based on topic.
+If you want to read some of my (sometimes silly) questions and answers on StackOverflow, you can go to my [profile page sorted by tag](https://stackoverflow.com/users/525980/clinton?tab=tags), and browse the tags based on topic.
 Much of my activity surrounded C++, although more recently my focus has shifted to Haskell.

 ## Future potential projects: